Twin Tracking: The Fusion of Futsal & Football For Real Talent Development

 On the futsal track, Max was persistent.
-He simply loved the sport and made the time to continue training and playing futsal.
-At age 18 he left Genesis Futsal Club and joined London Helvecia, and that is when Michael Skubala, head coach of England's National Futsal team noticed him.
+He simply loved the sport and made time to continue training and playing futsal.
+At age 18 Max left Genesis Futsal Club and joined London Helvecia, and that is when Michael Skubala, head coach of England's National Futsal team noticed him.
 Max quickly made his debut for the National Team.

 According to Skubala, "Max was clever because he knew what he was doing and he found a way of doing both.
 His schedule meant he was effectively training full-time either for his futsal club or for Maidenhead.
 If you think about it, by twin-tracking, he was getting all of these elements and he was doing it for years.
 He used futsal to make himself a better footballer."